Hierarchical Attention-based Age Estimation and Bias Estimation: Abstract

 \section{Abstract}

-In this work we propose a novel deep-learning approach for age estimation based on face images.
-We first introduce a dual image augmentation-aggregation approach based on attention.
-This allows the network to jointly utilize multiple face image augmentations whose embeddings are aggregated by a Transformer-Encoder.
-The resulting aggregated embedding is shown to better encode the face image attributes.
-We then propose a probabilistic hierarchical regression framework that combines a discrete probabilistic estimate of age labels, with a corresponding ensemble of regressors.
-Each regressor is particularly adapted and trained to refine the probabilistic estimate over a range of ages.
-Our scheme is shown to outperform contemporary schemes and provide a new state-of-the-art age estimation accuracy, when applied to the MORPH II dataset for age estimation.
-Last, we introduce a bias analysis of state-of-the-art age estimation results.
+In this work, we present a Deep Learning approach to estimate age from facial images.
+First, we introduce a novel attention-based approach to image augmentation-aggregation, which allows multiple image augmentations to be adaptively aggregated using a Transformer-Encoder.
+A hierarchical probabilistic regression model is then proposed that combines discrete probabilistic age estimates with an ensemble of regressors.
+Each regressor is adapted and trained to refine the probability estimate over a given age range.
+We show that our age estimation scheme outperforms current schemes and provides a new state-of-the-art age estimation accuracy when applied to the MORPH II and CACD datasets.
+We also present an analysis of the biases in the results of the state-of-the-art age estimates.